Skip to main content Skip to home page

 Any person who obtains a copy of an audio recording from the court must not copy, distribute or publish, or cause the copying, distribution or publication of the recording in any way without approval of the court.

 A fee of $55 – per audio recording – must also be paid.
+A concession fee of $25 applies to holders of a Health Care Card.
 Audio recordings will not be provided unless the court has received payment.
 Payment can be made in person to the relevant Magistrates’ Court via money order, EFTPOS, or cash.
 Audio recordings are generally supplied within 14 days of the request.

 Approval to obtain a recording